melqkiades/melqkiades.github.io/_pages/about.md

 ---

-I am a postdoctoral researcher in the field of artificial intelligence at the division of [Software and Computer System (SCS)](https://www.kth.se/scs) of [KTH Royal Institute of Technology](https://www.kth.se) in Sweden.
+I am a postdoctoral researcher working in the field of artificial intelligence at the division of [Software and Computer System (SCS)](https://www.kth.se/scs) of [KTH Royal Institute of Technology](https://www.kth.se) in Sweden.
 I am also a member of the Distributed Computing at KTH ([DC@KTH](https://dcatkth.github.io/)).
 Prior to that, I was a postdoctoral researcher at [University College Dublin](https://www.ucd.ie/) (2018-2020).
 I got my PhD from [University College Cork](https://www.ucc.ie/) in June 2019.

 My research interests include:
 * Natural Language Processing.